zot/react-mvc-lite/README.md

 ## Example

+You can see the example in action [here](https://zot.github.io/react-mvc-lite), by the way.

 For this example, we'll use 3 types of counters: IncrementingCounter, DecrementingCounter, and IncDecCounter.
 The three counters really only differ in how they render (what buttons and how many of them) but in real